exceptionnotfound/CSharpInSimpleTerms/README.md

 # CSharpInSimpleTerms
 This project aims to describe all of C#'s features with simple, clean language.
 The series assumes you know nothing about C#, and want to start with the basics, though the posts can be read in any order.

 The publish order and dates for the posts are below.
+The original project was supposed to last 18 posts; posts 19 and later are part of the "addendum" that I added later, hence those posts will come out weekly instead of twice-a-week.

-Pull requests are welcome!
+As always, pull requests are welcome!

 0. [Introduction](https://exceptionnotfound.net/introducing-csharp-in-simple-terms/)
 1. [The Type System](https://exceptionnotfound.net/csharp-in-simple-terms-1-the-type-system/)